 Change your routine, from the very first day you quit.
 If you typically wake up, and smoke while drinking, consider waking up and going to a local coffee shop for your java.
 Avoid other situations in which you would normally smoke.
 Right after meals, during your drive or commute to work, and when you first get home from work are all high-risk points in time.
 Consider what you can do differently around these times throughout the day.
 Maybe you choose to take the bus home from work, rather than drive.
 Or, perhaps you go out to eat for the first few days.
 Do whatever you need to do to stay away from smoking.

 Reach out to your contact network.
 This may be friends, therapists, or family members who have agreed to support you while you quit smoking.
 Just speaking with a friend for five minutes can sometimes be enough to get through a craving.

 The first week is the most difficult during the quitting process.
 If you can power through the first week of quitting smoking, you stand a higher chance of succeeding in the end.
 You may always have mild cravings or urges to smoke, but these will reduce in intensity to a level that is far easier to overcome.
 Stay focused, dedicated, and remember why you are on the path you are on.

 During the first week without cigarettes, you will also likely experience:

-The nicotine itself is the addictive ingredient in smokeless tobacco.
+The nicotine itself is the addictive ingredient in smokeless tobacco, as well as in vape juices and e-liquids, which is why some smokers switch to zero-nicotine vaping.
 You will still experience cravings, although you will crave your chosen tobacco form.

 Irritability and Intense Emotions